-- Salt also kills yeast, so it’s always added along with the flour and not directly into the yeast mixture.
+- Salt can also kill yeast, so it’s always added along with the flour and not directly into the yeast mixture.

 - Kneading is imperative to developing the gluten and helps create a smooth, elastic dough.
 I love using my dough hook for a super easy way to knead.

 - There are typically two proofing times.
 First the dough is placed in a greased bowl, covered and left in a warm spot until it doubles in size.
 The second is a after the dough is shaped into rolls or loaves.
 Do not hurry this process along by placing the dough into a too hot location.
 The resulting texture of the bread will suffer.
 Warm room temperature (85º or so) works well.
 You can place a pan of hot water into your oven which will gently warm the space, and use that space to proof your dough.